Millions Of Women In India Join Hands To Form A 385-Mile Wall Of Protest

 The proposal for the demonstration was announced by the government in early December, after the threat of violence from male devotees forced several women to abandon their attempt to enter the Sabarimala temple.
 The event was organized by the Left Democratic Front, a coalition of political parties in Kerala led by the chief minister of the state, Pinarayi Vijayan, but no state money was used.
 The demonstration was funded by several independent women's organizations and by political parties in Kerala.

-Volunteers from over 176 social and political organizations joined forces with the Kerala government to make the event happen.
+Volunteers from more than 176 social and political organizations joined forces with the Kerala government to make the event happen.
 It was discussed for weeks on news channels and on social media.
 Word spread in small towns and in rural areas through word of mouth.
 On New Year's Day, the organizers arranged for private buses to transport women to points along the highway.
 Transportation appears to have been one of the main expenses.

 At 3:30 p.m., organizers helped women find a place along the highway.
 At 4 p.m., they were asked to join hands and take a pledge for equality.
 They held this pose for 15 minutes.